ustaxcourt/ef-cms/docs/dependency-updates.md

     - `terraform`: check for a newer version on the [Terraform site](https://www.terraform.io/downloads).
       - Change the version of the `terraform.zip` that we retrieve in `./Dockerfile`
       - Change the version in `scripts/verify-terraform-version.sh`
+    - `aws-cli`: check for a newer version on [AWS CLI](https://github.com/aws/aws-cli/tags) and use the latest version you can find for 2.x, replace it in our project
-    - `docker cypress/base image`: [Check DockerHub](https://hub.docker.com/r/cypress/base/tags?page=1&name=16.) if an update is available for the current node version the project is using.
+    - `docker cypress/base image`: [Check DockerHub](https://hub.docker.com/r/cypress/browsers/tags?page=1&name=node) if an update is available for the current node version the project is using.

    To publish a new ECR docker image: